-Clearly we want all students to achieve their potential and secure the best grades possible at the end of their first year.
-This is vital as progressing into 6.2 with low grades has a negative impact on student motivation.
-6.1 grades are the basis for UCAS predictions and achieving strong grades in the first year is the best way to ensure good final grades at the end of two years.
-Our absolute minimum requirement of all students to re-enrol into 6.2 is to pass two subjects or equivalent.
-Students who do not achieve the minimum expectations detailed above will not be able to study at the College.
+Clearly, we want all students to achieve their potential and secure the best grades possible at the end of their first year.
+This is vital, as progressing into 6.2 with lower than expected grades has a negative impact on student motivation.
+The PR3 Current Grades are the basis for UCAS Grades and achieving strong grades in the first year is the best way to ensure good final grades at the end of a two year study programme.

 The minimum College expectation of all students in order to have a viable study programme in the 6.2 year is to pass and continue with, at least two subjects or equivalent at the end of the 6.1 year (e.g. 2 A level subject or a BTEC Diploma).
 If students are to progress but do not have a full study programme of three subjects (or equivalent) then an alternative subject will be added to their study programme in discussion with their Tutor Team Leader at the ‘Start of 6.2 Day’ in September.

 For A level and BTEC students it is expected that students will complete and pass at PR3 in each subject in order to progress into 6.2 year in that subject.
 For BTEC courses completing an external qualification in the 6.1 year, this means achieving a Pass grade or higher in their 6.1 BTEC results.
 Where there are concerns about progression in individual subjects or into the 6.2 year, these issues will be addressed in post-Progress Review 3 activity and at Start of 6.2 Day.